Cuyo, Palawan: History

 In 1622, the Conde de San Agustín, together with five Spanish missionaries, colonised the island they named Cuyo.
 The friendly character of the people proved to be a blessing to the Spaniards, who found it easy converting the native population to Catholicism.
 They immediately baptised some 500 inhabitants, however, many still regarded their indigenous Cuyonon religion as sacred and continued to perform Cuyonon rituals.
-The supreme deity of the Cuyunon people was Diwata ng Kagubatan (literally goddess of the forest), who was honored in a celebrated feast, periodically held atop of Mount Caimamis in Cuyo Island.
+The forest deity of the Cuyunon people was Diwata ang Kagueban (literally goddess of the forest), who was honored in a celebrated feast, periodically held atop of Mount Caimamis in Cuyo Island, and Neguno, the ancient god of the sea of earlier Cuyonons who was responsible for turning a greedy man into the first shark.
 When most of the natives were converted to Christianity during the Spanish Era, about 2/3 of the converted Cuyunon were still celebrating her feast, angering the Spanish imperialists.
 The situation led the Spanish authorities to intensify their evangelization and governance efforts, which included the forced Roman Catholic conversion of the Cuyonon people, burning of houses of non-Catholic Cuyonons, and massive slavery.
 Later, the Spanish called Diwata ng Kagubatan as Virgen Del Monte, in another bid to rebrand the deity as 'Catholic'.
 Prior to the institution of the Provincia de Calamianes, Cuyo was directly administered as part of the Island of Panay, while Coron islands were administered by the Spanish authorities of Mindoro.

 In 1636, a powerful fleet under the Muslim Datu Tagul raided Cuyo and other places in Palawan.
 In Cuyo, the Muslims attacked the church and clergy house.
 They set the town on fire and took with them prisoners including a priest, Fr.
 Francisco de Jesús María.
 They then sailed to Agutaya and Culion, where they pillaged and attacked defenceless civilians.
 The raiders abducted another priest from Culion, Fr.
 Alonzo de San Agustín, as he was saying Mass.
 A Spanish naval flotilla of six vessels and 250 men under Captain Nicolas Gonzáles met the returning pirates with their loot and booty on December 21, 1636.
 Datu Tagul was killed, 300 of his men captured, and 120 prisoners were freed.
 The two captured priests were killed.

 In 1957, the following sitios were converted to barrios: Emilod and Balading.
+In 1964, the barrios of Balaguen, Canipo, Cocoro, Danawan, Igabas, Imilod, Los Angeles, Lucbuan, Patonga, Rizal, Siparay Island, and Tagawayan Island were separated from Cuyo to constitute the new and separate municipality of Magsaysay.